-- The National Network for Partnership Schools' framework developed at Johns Hopkins
+• The National Network for Partnership Schools' model framework developed at Johns

-University, is a key anchor for how to support parents and schools as they support children.

-It is peer-reviewed and a What Works Clearinghouse identified strategy for parental involvement.
+Hopkins University, is a key anchor for how to support parents and schools as they support children.
+It is peer-reviewed and is a What Works Clearinghouse identified strategy for parental involvement.
 The NNPS model is distinguished by its practical and growing examples of activities and practices to support schools, CBOs, families, and stakeholders to determine specific actions to support family engagement.
-Key PRI staff and dozens of support staff are trained in the NNPS model; all Community Schools Coordinators will receive training in Mapp's Family Engagement Framework, the NNPS implementation framework. - Too Good for Drugs and Violence (TGFD-V).
-TGFD-V are school-based prevention and character education program.
-What Works Clearinghouse rate the programs as promising evidence-based program.
+Key PRI staff and dozens of support staff are trained in the NNPS model; all Community Schools Coordinators will receive training in Mapp's Family Engagement Framework, the NNPS implementation framework.

+• Too Good for Violence (TGFV).
+TGFV is a school-based violence prevention and character education program.
+Crimesoultions.org and What Works Clearinghouse rate the program as promising evidence-based program.
 Bacon (2001) found that there was a 45% reduction in intention to engage in aggressive behavior for students that participated in the TGFV program.
 Furthermore, Bacon (2003) found that those students that were engaged in TGFV self-reported higher score for emotional competency skills.
-Bacon's 2013 study of TGFD indicates the effectiveness in diminishing reported smoking behavior, alcohol consumption, binge drinking and marijuana use among high risk 6th grade students.
-FSCS School Coordinators and educators will be trained in TGFD-V, and the age-appropriate programming will be available to each school.
+School Coordinators and educators will be trained in Too Good For Violence, and the ageappropriate programming will be available to each school.